zainhoda/graphql-ui/README.md

 - [ ] Verify config against GraphQL endpoint

 ## Configs
+- Endpoint
+- Headers
+- Queries and parameters to execute on startup
 - GraphQL Queries to Views (with Buttons)
 - Buttons to Form Field prepopulation + named Mutation (or Query)
     - Form Submit executes Mutation